exploratory-io/book/chart/color.md

 # Setting Color for Chart

 You can assign a column to Color for most of the visualization types.
+We have written a [blog post](https://blog.exploratory.io/how-to-customize-the-color-palette-and-the-order-in-legend-3d780b567a9b#.tnmbhs2rh) as a reference.

 ## Stack or Group Bar chart